luci/luci-go/analysis/README.md

-# Weetbix
+# LUCI Analysis

-Weetbix is a system designed to understand and reduce the impact of test failures.
+LUCI Analysis is a system designed to understand and reduce the impact of test failures.

 This app follows the structure described in [Template for GAE Standard app].